biomartinperezjoan/iridis-site/src/work/cases/dopamine-research-summary.md

 ---
-title: Does dopamine control how fast we move?
+title: Research summary on subsecond dopamine fluctuations
 summary: A concise literature summary translating a 2025 Nature Neuroscience paper on dopamine and movement vigor into clear, accessible language for a scientifically literate audience.
 line: Content & medcomms
 format: Research summary